Father Tries To Establish Mother As Unfit To Parent

 The court did not find the trial judge to have made palpable and overriding errors of fact.
 The court emphasized with the father’s frustration bout the outcome of the matter, but was unable to find validity in this or any other grounds of appeal.
 As a result the appeal was dismissed.

 If you and your partner have children and are considering a separation or divorce, or are perhaps already in the process, you should consult with a family lawyer as soon as possible.
-At Arbesman Hamilton LLP we have been helping clients with custody and access matters since 1953.
+At NULaw we have been helping clients with custody and access matters since 1953.
 We provide clear, practical advice to our clients so they can make informed decisions about their parental rights.
 We can be reached online or by phone at 416-481-5604.